gonwan/dotfiles/docs/centos7.md

 # /sbin/restorecon -v /home/linuxbrew/.linuxbrew/Cellar/bash/5.2.37/bin/bash
 ...
 ```
 Fix it as suggested above.
-Better to disable SELinux, since it leads to so many issues.
-Just disable it by editing `/etc/selinux/config`, change line to `SELINUX=disabled`.
+Better disable SELinux, since it leads to so many issues.
+Disable it by editing `/etc/selinux/config`, change line to `SELINUX=disabled`.
 Reboot or simply disable SELinux in current session:
 ```
 # sudo setenforce 0
 ```